yeja94/PythonExercises/README.md

 # PythonExercises
-My personal practice on python
+My personal experience in using python for data analysis.